-23.1 Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
+24.1 Visitors are asked to sign in at the school reception and are given a badge to confirm they have permission to be on site.
 If visitors have undergone the appropriate checks, they can be provided with unescorted access to the school site.
 Visitors who have not undergone the required checks will be escorted at all times.

-24 Child protection procedures
+25 Child protection procedures

-24.1 Recognising abuse
+25.1 Recognising abuse

-- 24.1.1 Abuse and neglect are forms of maltreatment.
+- 25.1.1 Abuse, neglect and exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Abuse may be committed by adult men or women and by other children and young people. - 24.1.2 Keeping Children Safe in Education 2023 refers to four categories of abuse.
+Abuse may be committed by adult men or women and by other children and young people. - 25.1.2 Keeping Children Safe in Education 2024 refers to four categories of abuse.
 These are set out at Appendix One along with indicators of abuse.

-24.2 Taking action
+25.2 Taking action

-- 24.2.1 Any child could become a victim of abuse.
+- 25.2.1 Any child could become a victim of abuse.
 Key points for staff to remember for taking action are: - in an emergency take the action required to help the child, if necessary, call 999 - report your concern on CPOMS and speak to the DSL as soon as possible - share information on a need-to-know basis only and do not discuss the issue with colleagues, friends or family

-24.3 If you are concerned about a pupil's welfare
+25.3 If you are concerned about a pupil's welfare

-- 24.3.1 Staff may suspect that a pupil may be at risk.
+- 25.3.1 Staff will be vigilant to indicators that a pupil may be at risk.
+Staff may suspect that a pupil may be at risk.
 This may be because the pupil's behaviour has changed, their appearance has changed, or physical signs are noticed.
-In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 25.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 25.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, neglected, or exploited, and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated, or being threatened, which could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent our staff from having a professional curiosity and speaking to our DSL if they have concerns about a child.

-24.4 If a pupil discloses to you
+25.4 If a pupil discloses to you

-- 24.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will:

-- remain calm and not overreact

-- allow them to speak freely

-- not be afraid of silences

-- not ask investigative questions

-- give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'

-- not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next - report the disclosure the DSL on CPOMS as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves
+- 25.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next and give them an opportunity to ask questions about what will happen next. - report verbally to the DSL even if the child has promised to do so by themselves - let the pupil know when they can expect to be updated or receive more information, emphasising that the pupil can talk to them or the DSL at any time.

-24.5 Notifying parents
+25.5 Notifying parents